-Tiger Elementary works with multiple entities to support students' success.
+Park Elementary works with multiple entities to support students' success.

 - Title 1 Support: Title I is a federally funded program that supports the achievement of high standards for all students.
 In the Hutchinson Public Schools this results in supplemental assistance in the areas of reading and math for children in grades K-5.
 We operate under a multi-tier system of supports to provide additional instruction for students who are not meeting grade level standards.
-You can find more information regarding our Title I program and our school assessment calendar on our school website. - ADSIS Support: Alternative Delivery of Specialized Instructional Services (ADSIS) is an application process through the Minnesota Department of Education to receive funding to support students with reading and behavioral needs.
-These Services and resources are available for students in grades 2 through 5. - MRC Support: Minnesota Reading Corps (MRS) is funded by the Americorps Program.
-This program trains staff to work with children in 2nd and 3rd grade with their literacy skills.
+You can find more information regarding our Title 1 program and our school assessment calendar on our school website. - ADSIS Support: Alternative Delivery of Specialized Instructional Services (ADSIS) is an application process through the Minnesota Department of Education to receive funding to support students with reading, math, and behavioral needs.
+These Services and resources are available for students in grades 4 and 5.